openhab/openhab-docs/ui/personal-widgets.md

   item: Color1
 ```

-## Widget structure
+## Widget Structure

 The custom widget feature has been designed to be very accessible and users do not require a detailed understanding of webdesign to get started.
-It is may be useful even to beginning users, however, to have a basic understanding of the logical flow of the system.
+It may be useful even to beginning users, however, to have a basic understanding of the logical flow of the system.
 Custom widgets are defined using YAML which is a human readable data format that easily converts back and forth from JSON, a text-based data format widely-used in web applications.
 MainUI uses the JSON data to populate templates built using Vue, a language for dynamically building HTML, taking advantage of the pre-made components available from the [Framework7 (F7)](https://framework7.io/) library.
 The complete flow looks like this: